patrick-hermann-sva/create-send-webhook/README.md

-Stuttgart-things/create-send-webhook
+stuttgart-things/create-send-webhook
 =======================================

-A Role to send a customized connector card to MS Teams.
+A Role to send a customized connector card for webhooks.

 install this role
 -----------------